-Ted W. Gibson has been a director of the Holding Company since its organization in 2013 and has been a director of Corning Gas since November 2006.
+Ted W. Gibson has been a director of the Company since its organization in 2013 and has been a director of Corning Gas since November 2006.
 Mr. Gibson is also a director of Corning Appliance.
 He has served as the chief executive officer of Classic City Mechanical, an underground utility business, since 1979.
 Mr. Gibson is also a corrosion specialist in the National Association of Corrosion Engineers and a graduate of the Georgia Institute of Technology - Mechanical Engineer.
 Mr. Gibson previously served as a United States Marine Corps Captain, and is a Vietnam veteran.
 He is also an inspector for the Nevada State Boxing Commission.
 Mr. Gibson's professional background and extensive experience with pipelines and other underground utilities, his business and management expertise in his service as chief executive officer of Classic City Mechanical, his knowledge of our business and contributions during his years of service on the board of directors, led the board of directors to conclude that Mr. Gibson has the skills desired for continued service on the board.

-Robert B. Johnston has been a director of the Holding Company since July 15, 2014.
-He has served as the Executive Vice President and Chief Strategy Officer for The InterTech Group, Inc. ("InterTech") since 2008.
+Robert B. Johnston has been a director of the Company and Corning Gas since July 15, 2014.
+He has served as the executive vice president and chief strategy officer for The InterTech Group, Inc. ("InterTech") since 2008.
 In this capacity, he is responsible for merger and acquisition activities, investments and communications at InterTech as well as oversight of a number of InterTech operating companies.
-He previously served as the President, Chief Executive Officer and Deputy Governor of The Hudson's Bay Company.
-He currently serves on several public company boards including Supremex Inc. where he is the chairman of the board of directors, Fyffes PLC, Circa Enterprises and Gas Natural Inc. Additionally, he serves on the board of directors of the South Carolina Community Loan Fund, Colabor Group Inc., and is a member of the advisory board of the McGill University Executive Institute.
-Mr. Johnston previously served on the Boards of Experiences Canada, Pacific Northern Gas, Central Vermont Public Service Corporation, Galvanic Applied Sciences, The Hudson's Bay Company, Canada's National History Society and Carolina Youth Development Center.
-Mr. Johnston received an MBA from the John Molson School of Business, a MA in Public Policy & Public Administration and a BA in Political Science from Concordia University.
-Additionally, he holds the ICD.D Designation from the Institute of Corporate Directors (Canada).
+He previously served as the president, chief executive officer and deputy governor of The Hudson's Bay Company, and he currently serves on the several public company boards including Supremex Inc., where he is the chairman of the board of directors, Colabor Inc., FIH Group PLC and Circa Enterprises.
+Additionally, he serves on the board of directors of the South Carolina Community Loan Fund and is a member of the advisory board of the McGill University Executive Institute.
+Mr. Johnston previously served on the boards of Gas Natural Inc., Pacific Northern Gas, Central Vermont Public Service Corporation, Fyffes PLC, Galvanic Applied Sciences, The Hudson's Bay Company, Produce Investments PLC, Experiences Canada, Carolina Youth Development Center and Canada's National History Society.
+Mr. Johnston completed the University of Oxford Advanced Management and Leadership Program and received an MBA from the John Molson School of Business, an MA in Public Policy & Public Administration and a BA in Political Science from Concordia University.
+Additionally, he holds the ICD.D designation from the Institute of Corporate Directors (Canada).
 Mr. Johnston's extensive financial and operational experience coupled with his corporate governance and regulated utility experience led the board to conclude that he should continue to serve as a director.